ubicucsd/bootcamp_18_19/2_Python.md

 ## Indentation

 Indentation in Python **matters**.
-Try adding a second print statement your Hello.py file so it looks like this:
+Try adding a second print statement your "Hello.py" file so it looks like this:
 ``` python
 print "Hello World"
     print "Indented line"
 ```

+Now, try to run "Hello.py".
+Python will complain that there's a problem with your indentation (there was no need to indent, but you did anyways).
 You'll learn more about when to indent in the next section.
 Speaking of which, it's time for some bioinformatics.

 ## Loop-D-Loop